 Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Turkmenistan is the most asked-about, least-visited country in Central Asia.
-The questions are always the same: Can I actually go there?
+The questions never change: Can you actually go there?
 Is it safe?
-Is it as weird as people say?
+Is it as strange as everyone claims?
 Here are the honest answers.

 Visas & Entry

-No. Turkmenistan has one of the world's most restrictive visa regimes.
-Most visitors need a Letter of Invitation (LOI) from a licensed Turkmen tour operator.
-You then apply at a Turkmen embassy with the LOI.
+No. Turkmenistan runs one of the world's most restrictive visa regimes.
+Most visitors need a Letter of Invitation (LOI) from a licensed Turkmen tour operator, then apply at a Turkmen embassy with the LOI in hand.
 Cost: $35-155 depending on nationality.
 Processing: 2-4 weeks.

 Q: What about a transit visa?

 Transit visas (5 days, land border to land border) are easier to obtain and don't require an organized tour.
 You must enter and exit from different borders.
-Popular route: enter from Iran, exit to Uzbekistan (or vice versa).
+The popular route: enter from Iran, exit to Uzbekistan (or vice versa).
 Apply at a Turkmen embassy with proof of onward travel.

-Q: How far in advance should I apply?
+Q: How far in advance should you apply?

 At least 6 weeks.
-The LOI from the tour operator takes 1-2 weeks, then the embassy visa processing takes another 2-4 weeks.
-Rejection happens — the government doesn't explain why.
-Have a backup plan.
+The LOI from the tour operator takes 1-2 weeks, then embassy visa processing takes another 2-4 weeks.
+Rejection does happen, and the government never explains why.
+Keep a backup plan.

 Safety